ibm-cloud-docs/Cloudant/api/authorization.md

 You must run the `GET` command first to retrieve the security object.
 Then,
 you can modify that security object with new permissions.
-If you do not run the `GET` command and retrieve the security object before you run an API call, the result might disrupt your environment.
+If you don't run the `GET` command and retrieve the security object before you run an API call, the result might disrupt your environment.
 For example,
 if you want to add a `nobody` user with read-only access,